Fraud & Security

 People often ask us

-Absolutely.
+Yes.
 Your deposits at First Citizens are protected up to at least $250,000 by the FDIC.

-We take protecting your personal information seriously, and use state-of-the-art security technology to safeguard your account information.
+We take protecting your personal information seriously and use state-of-the-art security technology to safeguard your account information.
 There are also some simple steps you can take to increase the security of your personal information.

 To report suspicious activity, contact us immediately at 866-567-7760.